Colter-Hammer/Array-functions/learn-arrays.markdown

  1. What does it do?
  2. Does it edit the current array?
  3. What does it return?
  4. How can I use this?
-Come up with a small real world example and explain it.
+Come up (not one off the internet) with a small real world example and explain it.
  5. Build your real world example.